Willard van Orman Quine

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - The Writings of Willard Van Orman Quine, compiled by Eddie Yeghiayan.

 - W.V.O.
 Quine, a site maintained by Douglas Quine, son of W. V. O. Quine, dedicated to the work of the latter.
 It includes bibliographical information, lists of books on Quine, and much else.

 - Two Dogmas of Empiricism, the two versions, from 1951 and 1961, are reproduced, with the differences identified.

-I am grateful to Dagfinn Føllesdal and Andrew Lugg for their comments on earlier drafts of this entry.
+I am grateful to Dagfinn Føllesdal, Andrew Lugg, and Ed Zalta for their comments on earlier drafts of this entry.